Giuseppe Galliano: Early years

 The son of an officer who, in 1821, had joined Santorre di Santarosa in the constitutional motions in Piedmont, Giuseppe Galliano entered the Military College in Asti on 24 October 1854.
 In 1864 he entered the Military School, which he left two years after as second lieutenant in the arm of Infantry, and was assigned to the 24th Regiment Como with which he participated to the war against Austria in 1866.
-In 1870 he was promoted to the rank of Luogotenente (Lieutenant) and in 1873 he was moved to the new Alpini body; on 19 July 1883 he became a captain, and was sent to the 58th Infantry regiment Abruzzi.
-In 1884 he passed to the 82nd "Turin" Infantry Regiment; on 6 November 1887 he left for Eritrea under the command of General Alessandro Asinari di San Marzano, to avenge the Dogali massacre.
+In 1870 he was promoted to the rank of Luogotenente (Lieutenant) and in 1873 he was moved to the new Alpini body; on 19 July 1883, he became a captain and was sent to the 58th Infantry regiment Abruzzi.
+In 1884 he passed to the 82nd "Turin" Infantry Regiment; on 6 November 1887, he left for Eritrea under the command of General Alessandro Asinari di San Marzano, to avenge the Dogali massacre.
 Since the Abyssinians “disappeared like fog in the sunlight” the expedition corps was repatriated.
-On 10 March 1888 Captain Galliano returned to his Regiment and stayed in Turin two years; in 1890, he was sent again to Eritrea.
+On 10 March 1888, Captain Galliano returned to his Regiment and stayed in Turin for two years; in 1890, he was sent again to Eritrea.

 African Colonial Service

 Battle of Agordat

 In the battle of Agordat (1893) Captain Giuseppe Galliano commanded a Battalion of Colonial Eritreans, as well as a battery of mountain artillery served from Sudanese soldiers.
-At first the battle was favorable to Galliano's troops but later the Dervishes, excited by their military and religious heads, tried to close in on them.
+At first, the battle was favourable to Galliano's troops but later the Dervishes, excited by their military and religious heads, tried to close in on them.
 Galliano could not check their offensive and had to order the retreat.
 Later, he ordered a violent bayonet counterattack, leading it himself on horse.
 Shortly the Dervishes fled in disarray.
-The booty of guns, ammunitions and standards is now in the Museum of Artillery of Turin.
-Between the flags is the famous green banner, that was one painful and disheartening loss to Dervishes.
+The booty of guns, ammunition and standards is now in the Museum of Artillery of Turin.
+Between the flags is the famous green banner, which was one painful and disheartening loss to the Dervishes.

-When King Umberto I assigned him the Gold Medal of Military Valor, Captain Galliano wrote to his brother: “a single thing disturbs my joy for such honour: it is too different from the one given to my officers, who have earned it for me, to whom the Ministry was not as generous as to me”.
+When King Umberto I assigned him the Gold Medal of Military Valor, Captain Galliano wrote to his brother: “A single thing disturbs my joy for such honour: it is too different from the one given to my officers, who have earned it for me, to whom the Ministry was not as generous as to me”.
 Galliano distinguished himself for his skill in instructing native troops and constituting them in solid and homogenous units.